NEW ZEALAND BIRDING TOUR: DETAILED ITINERARY

 New Zealand: Day 10 The deep waters of the Pacific off Kaikoura hold a remarkable assemblage of marine birds.
 Today we will travel by boat well offshore and enjoy some superb pelagic birding.
-Likely species include most of those we will already have encountered off North Island and also the huge Antipodean Albatross (split from Wandering, which is also a possibility here), the equally enormous Northern Royal Albatross (and perhaps also Southern Royal), Black-browed Albatross, Campbell Albatross (split from Black-browed), Salvin’s and White-capped Albatrosses (both split from Shy), the endemic Hutton’s Shearwater (which breeds at about 1200m above sea-level in the Kaikoura Range), Northern Giant Petrel (and perhaps also Southern Giant), Westland, White-chinned, Cape and perhaps Great-winged Petrels, and Arctic Skua (or Parasitic Jaeger).
+Likely species include most of those we will already have encountered off North Island and also the huge Antipodean Albatross (and perhaps also Wandering), the equally enormous Northern Royal Albatross (and perhaps also Southern Royal), Black-browed, Campbell, Salvin’s and Shy Albatrosses, the endemic Hutton’s Shearwater (which breeds at about 1200m above sea-level in the Kaikoura Range), Northern Giant Petrel (and perhaps also Southern Giant), Westland, White-chinned, Cape and perhaps Great-winged Petrels, and Parasitic Jaeger (or Arctic Skua).

 Dusky Dolphins are both frequent and extremely tame, whilst if we are fortunate we will see Great Sperm Whale and the endangered Hector’s Dolphin.